palhanense/ERP-simples/DEVELOPING.md

 VS Code
 -------

+Set the workspace Python interpreter to `.venv2\Scripts\python.exe` (or your chosen venv).
+If Pylance reports unresolved imports for `app` or installed packages:

+- Ensure the selected interpreter is the venv above (click the interpreter in the status bar).
+- Restart the language server / reload the window (Command Palette: "Developer: Reload Window").
-Set the workspace Python interpreter to `.venv2\Scripts\python.exe`.
-Add `erp-backend` to `python.analysis.extraPaths` so the language server resolves the `app` package.
+- Add `erp-backend` to `python.analysis.extraPaths` in `.vscode/settings.json` so the language server can find the `app` package.

+Example `.vscode/settings.json` snippet:

+``json
+{
+   "python.pythonPath": ".venv2\\Scripts\\python.exe",
+   "python.analysis.extraPaths": ["erp-backend"]
+}
+``

 Notes
 -----